shishiAPCS/shishiapcs.github.io/tools.md

 **Original Response:** "[填写你的回答]"
 **Reading Transcript (if applicable):** "[填写阅读材料]"
 **Listening Transcript (if applicable):** "[填写听力文本]"

 Now, improve the response based on these criteria.

----
-### 例子

-### **Given Information:**
-**Task Type:** [Task3]
-**Question:** "[Explain how the example of leaf-cutter ants illustrates the concept of task partitioning.]"
-**Original Response:** "[Task parting is a strategy for the insect to help them work efficiently by dividing them into different groups and let them to work in a sequence In the listening passage, The professor shows the example of leaf cutter ends, which is that if they want to get their food.
-That is the leaves to the next. they first divided them into three groups.
-The first group's job is to climb up the tree and cutter leaves down.And the second groups of ans just waiting to help.
-They put the cutting lid from the first group into some smaller pieces, which is easy to carry part wave to the next.
-And the third groups of ans.
-Of course, their job is to take over all the smaller pieces of leaves to the next.
-So in these examples, they show that the ants are divided into different parts of groups and work in a sequence.]"
-**Reading Transcript (if applicable):** "[Task Partitioning Different species of insects have different ways of organizing the essential tasks that need to be completed in order for them to survive.
-One way of accomplishing this process is through task partitioning.
-Insect groups that use this method divide, or partition, their work into several different stages that are ordered and performed in a fixed sequence by different groups of workers.
-An important benefit of this technique is increased efficiency, since the workers performing each task are specialized, which saves time and energy.]"
-**Listening Transcript (if applicable):** "[Now, listen to part of a lecture in a biology class.
-Okay, now a good example of this is leaf-cutter ants—they use this kind of system when they need to get food—leaves—to their nest.
-What happens is that they are separated into three different groups, and each group has a different part in the process of transporting food back to the nest.
-The first group’s job is to climb up a tree and start cutting off pieces of leaves.
-But instead of carrying the leaf pieces back down the tree, the ants just let go of the pieces, so they fall to the ground below.
-After a while, all these leaf pieces collect in a pile at the bottom of the tree.
-Then there's a second group of ants waiting to help.
-This group’s job is to cut the leaves down into smaller, more manageable pieces that are easier to carry.
-Then they take these smaller pieces of leaves to a place that's partway back to the nest.
-Finally, the last group of ants takes over, and their job is to bring the leaf pieces from the trail to the nest.
-The system works well—since each ant has a specific job to do, the work gets done faster than if they were all working independently.
-And since none of the ants has to keep climbing up and down a tree, they can all do their jobs without tiring out too soon.]"

-Now, improve the response based on these criteria.